mkp170791/numpy/doc/source/dev/index.rst

 Then, all the HTML files will be generated in ``doc/build/html/``.
-Since the documentation is based on docstrings, the appropriate version of numpy must be installed in the host python used to run sphinx.
+Since the documentation is based on docstrings, the appropriate version of numpy_demo must be installed in the host python used to run sphinx.

 Requirements
 ~~~~~~~~~~~~